skotzko/oldblog/_posts/2014-09-13-follow-your-curiosity.md

 - Advice
 - Lessons
 ---
+# Curiosity, and a Walk Through the Desert

 <img class="lazy center img-center" data-src="/images/desert_walk.jpg" alt="">

 _NB: This is the first post in an ongoing, "good advice" series, where I pay forward the advice I've received which has made or is making a real difference for me._